Skip to main content

 Can I export my location history?

 Yes.
-Go to Data Management > Export Data to export in CSV, GeoJSON, GPX, or KML.
+Tap Export on the Dashboard to export in CSV, GeoJSON, GPX, or KML.
 See Data Export for details.

 What happens when the phone restarts?

-If auto-start on boot is enabled, Colota automatically resumes tracking after a device restart.
+If auto-start on boot is enabled, Colota automatically resumes tracking after a device restart when tracking was active before.

 How much battery does it use?